 This mysterious hole lies in the green fields of Meridell, and can only be visited if you have a Petpet to do your digging work for you!
 Most of the time, it doesn't do anything, but it makes a nice daily outing for your little friend, and there's a chance you might come home with a free item.
 Be sure to drop by!

 We did say that almost all Petpets were smaller than Neopets.
 The huge Turmaculus is a notable exception.
 He sleeps most of the day, but when he gets restless, your Petpet can try to get his attention in the hope of winning items or other rewards.
+He can also raise the level of your Petpet, or award an avatar...but trying to get any of these prizes is very dangerous.
 Warning: This activity can lead to the permanent loss of your Petpet!

 Petpet Lab Ray

 Everyone knows about the Scorchio scientist working away in his secret lab, but did you know he has a Petpet?
 What's more, that Petpet -- a rather kooky Kookith -- has a little science project of its own!
-The Petpet Lab Ray works similarly to its Neopet-zapping cousin, and can produce colours and even species of Petpet that are otherwise unobtainable.
+The Petpet Lab Ray works similarly to its Neopet-zapping cousin.
+It can raise or lower the level of your Petpet, change its name (something the regular Lab Ray can't do to Neopets) and can produce colours and even species of Petpet that are otherwise unobtainable.
 Since TNT have rejected the idea of Petpet Morphing Potions, this is the only way to change the species of your Petpet.
 However, since Kookiths aren't quite as smart as Scorchios, it can also be rather dangerous.
 Warning: This activity can lead to the permanent loss of your Petpet!

 The Petpet Arena seems to have been an attempt to build Petpets their very own Battledome.
 Unfortunately, at the time of writing it doesn't offer two-player competition or any way to teach new moves to your Petpet, so it can get a little dull.
-However, it's the only safe way to raise your Petpet's level (this stat can also be raised by Turmaculus and the Petpet Lab Ray, but both of those have their risks).
+However, it's the only safe way to raise your Petpet's level besides the Symol Hole, which does so only very rarely.
 This stat is really just for show and doesn't have any use, but if you want your Petpet to look like the toughest on the block, grab your miniature boxing gloves and get into the fray!

 If you're proud of your Petpet or have a unique origin story or design for it, the Petpet Spotlight is the perfect contest for you!
 You can send in a drawing of your Petpet along with a short piece of writing about it.
 The Neopets Team's favourite entries will be published on the site for everyone to see.